 - Stimulates lipolysis better than caffeine

-- Prevent vitiligo by protecting melanin cells from oxidative damage
+- Prevents vitiligo by protecting melanin cells from oxidative damage

 To further explore the skin benefits of centella asiatica scroll down on this page to check all 63 studies on the skin benefits of centella asiatica that we have summarised below.

 Centella asiatica and cellulite